Azure/communication-ui-library/docs/architecture/Overview.md

 - [Selectors](./WritingSelectors.md) effeciently bind UI component data props to specific nodes in the immutable state exposed by the stateful layer.
 Selectors are setup to (1) avoid unnecessary component rerenders, and (2) avoid costly computation to determine when the component needs to rerender.
 - Handlers bind UI component callback props to methods exposed by the stateful layer.

 For both selectors and handlers, the library exposes a very simple API for customers wanting to connect the UI components and the stateful clients without any customization - a single `usePropsFor` hook.
 The library also exposes a more verbose API for sophisticated use-cases.
+Power users retain the freedom to arbitrarily modify the bindings, or provide their own to get the behavior they desire.
 This progressive disclosure of detail allows customers to do simple things easily without limiting more complex scenarios.

 ## Composite layer